saberabanu0001/capstone-learning-journal/week-11/day-3/README.md

 - ✔ You use llama.cpp as your runner
 - ✔ You use LLaVA GGUF as your model
 - ✔ Together = LLaVA running in C++

+# 🚀 So why is there no "llava.cpp" repo?

+Because:

+- LLaVA does not maintain a C++ version

+- Instead, llama.cpp added support for vision models
+ - → including LLaVA
+ - → so you can run LLaVA inside llama.cpp

+So the real architecture is:

+***[LLaVA Model GGUF]  →  [llama.cpp Engine]  →  Inference (captioning, VQA)***

+There is no separate llava.cpp, because llama.cpp already supports it.